-Toxin build up in Lungs
+Toxin Build Up in the Lungs

 Lungs are one of the most exposed organs (apart from skin) to the toxins present in the environment.
 This is primarily because the air we inhale is not pure.
 While the indoor air contains harmful microbes and dust; outdoor air consists of undesired chemicals and pollutants.